 Yes.
 Landmark Conservancy pays all property taxes previously paid by Plum Creek.
 This property continues to be enrolled in MFL, under which a yield tax is paid following a timber harvest.

 Will the Town of Lincoln someday own the property, and if so, when?

-Ownership depends on whether or not Landmark Conservancy donates the property to the town, and then only if the citizens of Lincoln and town board vote to accept the donation.
+Timing depends on whether or not Landmark Conservancy donates the property to the town, pending approval of the Lincoln Town Board and town citizens.